terminatorul/ScrollWindowMsg/README.md

  - Logitech G600 Gaming Mouse
  - Razer Naga Trinity

 Most gaming mice (and non-gaming) can remap buttons to various functions.
-This command is intended for mice with suitable buttons for horizontal scrolling, usually either:
+Horizontal scroll commands in this project are intended for mice with suitable buttons, usually either:
- - with a second scroll wheel
+ - a second scroll wheel or bar
- - with wheel tilt on the main scroll wheel
+ - wheel tilt on the main scroll wheel
- - with extra buttons for this purpose
+ - extra buttons for this purpose

- This tool is somewhat inspired by the Linux `xdo` and `xdotool` commands.
+ This project is somewhat inspired by the Linux `xdo` and `xdotool` commands.

 ## Purpose
 The problem is default scroll behavior provided by the mouse software suite works with most, but not all, applications in case of horizontal scrolling.
 Some Windows applications do not respond WM_MOUSEHWHEEL message correctly, but they can handle WM_HSCROLL messages.
 In my case I needed horizontal scroll to work with gVim, and I also noticed WordPad would not scroll horizontally with my mice.

 ## Building
-The command is currently built with Visual Studio 2019 (Community Edition).
+The commands are currently built with Visual Studio 2019 (Community Edition).

 In order to send input and to drive other windows and applications, the commands in the project have to be signed using Authenticode signatures according to Microsoft instructions and examples.